-Mandela’s “15 Pearls of Wisdom” is delivered by the most politically gifted individual ever and the most admired in history.
-He helped engineer the first peaceful, non-violent revolution in history
+Mr. Mandela is one of the most politically gifted individuals of all time and one of the most admired men in history.
+Together with other brave South Africans, he helped engineer the first peaceful, non-violent revolution in the history of the world.

 Astronaut Neil Armstrong (1930 — 2012) died on Saturday at the age of 82.
 He will be remembered as the first human to set foot on the moon, landing on July 20 1969.

-Like most South Africans I learnt that the history of gold in Southern Africa started with the arrival of European explorers.
-The truth may be very different.
+Like most South Africans of my generation, as a schoolboy I learnt that the recorded history of Southern Africa started in the mid 17th century with the arrival of the European explorers.

 Did ancient Dravidian Seafarers establish the first gold mines in Southern Africa?
 We studied detailed accounts of these early settlers and their exploits as well as the references to the Portuguese explorers, such as Bartolameu Dias, who preceded them by about 100 years.
 Continue reading “Gold In South Africa And The Ancient Indian Connection”

 Without any acting experience, Marilyn became a Hollywood media star and a legend in a career that spanned 16 years and 29 movies.

 Born Norma Jean Baker (1926 – 1962), Marilyn Monroe began her career as a model and landed her first film contract in 1946.
 She made her first appearance on the cover of Life magazine in April 1952, where she was described as “The Talk of Hollywood”.
 Marilyn was catapulted to fame after her picture appeared on the cover of the first Playboy magazine in 1953.
 Continue reading “Marilyn Monroe American Icon”

 This great American icon of American success and the American dream, the 1950s Cadillac, is beautifully drawn here by renowned artist John Harding.
 See a portfolio of John Harding’s work here.